Workplace Injury & Illness Across the UK

 - All of England — 104

 We can quickly gleam from both sets of data the North East England has significantly higher ratios of mesothelioma deaths than that of the UK average for both males and females, especially in Sunderland, North Tyneside, South Tyneside and Hartlepool.
 In fact, much of the eastern side of England has increased levels of deaths from past workplace asbestos-exposure.
 Whilst female rates have been historically lower, we have been seeing a climbing number of fatalities in women.
-This is partly due to more women working in manufacturing and factory environments in post-war Britain, as well as cross-contamination, where fibres present on male workers’ clothes have made their way into the respiratory system of their partners, the same could be said for family members too, which would go a way to explain the small, but very present numbers of people under 40 with asbestos-related illnesses.
+This is partly due to more women working in manufacturing and factory environments in post-war Britain, as well as cross-contamination, where fibres present on male workers’ clothes have made their way into the respiratory system of their partners.
+The same could be said for family members too, which would go a way to explain the small, but very present, number of people under 40 with asbestos-related illnesses.

 “What parts of the UK do your employer negligence services cover?”

 Our panel of workplace illness and injury solicitors cover all the UK (except for Northern Ireland).
 We will allocate an expert employer negligence lawyer to work on your behalf, depending on where in the UK you live, or who is best suited for your case in particular.
 We have helped a myriad of different employees seek compensation for an equally varied number of causes.
 You can speak to our experts free of charge to see if you have a claim for compensation and can offer our panel’s legal services on a no win, no fee* basis.
 Speak to our experts on 08082391859 if you think you might have a claim against your employer or workplace.

 What advantages do I have if I claim employer negligence compensation with Workplace Injury Claims?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.